EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

             retain_metadata_cols = "dose"
             )
 ```
-We will then fit a general linear mixed model of mutation frequencies
-using dose and target as fixed effects and sample as the random effect.
-We set 'test_interaction' to TRUE to study how the dose response might
-change between the different targets.
-For more complicated models such as this, we can increase the ____ to
-improve convergence by supplying extra arguments directly to the
-lme4::glmer function. # Ask Andrew to explain better.
+*We will then fit a general linear mixed model of mutation frequencies using dose and target as fixed effects and sample as the random effect.
+We set `test_interaction` to `TRUE` to study how the dose response might change between the different targets.
+For more complicated models such as this, we can increase the ____ to improve convergence by supplying extra arguments directly to the lme4::glmer function. # Ask Andrew to explain better.*
 ```{r}
 model_by_target <- model_mf(mf_data = mf_data,
   fixed_effects = c("dose", "target"),